-In order for online behavioral advertising opt-outs from our Sites and on other sites to work on your device, your browser must be set to accept cookies.
+For online behavioral advertising opt-outs from our Sites and on other sites to work on your device, your browser must be set to accept cookies.
 If you delete cookies, buy a new device, access our Site or other sites from a different device, or change web browsers, you will need to opt-out again.
 If your browser has scripting disabled, you do not need to opt-out, as online behavioral advertising technology does not work when scripting is disabled.
 Please check your browser’s security settings to validate whether scripting is active or disabled.

 Making Sure Your Information Is Accurate

 Keeping your information accurate and up to date is very important.
-If your information is incomplete, inaccurate or not current, please email or write to us at the appropriate address for changes listed on your service materials as provided by us.
+If your information is incomplete, inaccurate, or not current, please email or write to us at the appropriate address for changes listed on your service materials as provided by us.

 Linking to Other Sites